 - 14.1 At the regional level, an All-London Boroughs Neighbourhood Planning Group provides a network for information sharing and good practice.
 It is normally chaired and hosted by Camden Council.
-Lewisham Officers regularly attend these meetings. - 14.2 Within the administrative boundaries of this SoCG there are: - Four designated neighbourhood areas/forums, two of which have made neighbourhood plans, within the Borough of Lewisham, and - No designated neighbourhood areas/forums within the Borough of Bromley. - 14.3 The Grove Park neighbourhood area/forum in Lewisham is located close to the borough boundaries with Bromley and Greenwich.
-This plan is 'made' (brought into force). - 14.4 Neighbourhood Planning record of agreement: - K1) Both parties will work collaboratively on decisions relating to neighbourhood planning especially where neighbourhood areas and forums span borough boundaries.
+Lewisham Officers regularly attend these meetings. - 14.2 Within the administrative boundaries of this SoCG there are: - four designated neighbourhood areas/forums, two of which have made neighbourhood plans, within the Borough of Lewisham, and - six designated neighbourhood areas/forums, one of which have made neighbourhood plans, within the Borough of Southwark. - 14.3 The Sydenham Hill Ridge neighbourhood area/forum in Lewisham spans the boundary with Southwark.
+This is at plan preparation stage.

+14.4 Neighbourhood Planning record of agreement:

+K1) Both parties will work collaboratively on decisions relating to neighbourhood planning especially where neighbourhood areas and forums span borough boundaries.